cozodb/cozo/README.md

 * Sharding, distributed system.
 This would greatly increase the complexity of the system, and we don't think it is appropriate to pour energy into it at this experimentation stage.
 * Additional query languages, e.g. SQL, GraphQL.
-* Support for more paradigms, e.g. a document store.
+* Support for more paradigms, e.g. a document store. many a date